ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 ## DON'Ts

-- Use cards as an image gallery (link to image gallery)
+- Overuse cards; Limit the amount of cards to small groups of item.
-- Use cards to display images or video (link to media container)
+- Use cards as an image gallery, use <Link to="/ec/component/media/gallery/">gallery</Link> instead.
-- Avoid to displaying a large amount of cards
+- Use cards to display images or video, use <Link to="/ec/component/media/media-container/">media container</Link> instead.
   illustration: card with multiple meta, tags
-- Avoid having too many links on a cards, keep it
+- display too many links on a cards, the main and ideally only action on card should remain to navigate to the content it represent.